Many of our services are open to residents of any community age 60 and over. If you have questions about your eligibility, please call us.

 - Safe at Home

-Through a partnership with Senior Transportation Connection services are available to eligible riders.
-A fare modification system is in place to ensure access for older adults with limited income.
+Through a partnership with Senior Transportation Connection (STC) services are available to eligible riders.
 Destinations include local shopping, individual health care and other appointments, and to and from agency programming.
 Registration is required prior to using this service.

 Congregate Meals and Cafe Services